Solidarity to achieve stability: Applications and related work

 In many economic models, agents are characterized by different features (such as utility functions, claims, or ranking positions) that could be taken into account to distribute a given endowment among them.
 Our results show that, regardless of these characteristics, as long as the sharing rule satisfies solidarity, it will induce a coalition formation problem with a non-empty core.
-In this section we first develop an application based on \cite{dietzenbacher2020fair} and then we relate our result to \cite{gallo2018rationing} and \cite{pycia2012stability}.
+In this section, we first relate our results to existing results for bargaining problems \citep{pycia2012stability} and rationing problems \citep{gallo2018rationing}, and we then develop two novel applications for surplus sharing problems and ranking problems.
+Finally, we illustrate how our results can be applied to resource allocation situations with permissible coalitions.